saira-gulamali/tutorial-MERN-jobs-api/README.md

 - cd frontend
 - npm install
-- configure .env with VITE_BASEURL_DEV/ axios.js with baseURL
+- configure .env with VITE_BASEURL
 - npm run dev
 - connect from the browser to localhost:5173